kerns/dummy/README.md

 You need a development environment running Apache + PHP and compiled with support for GD (this covers most of them).
 If you want to play with URL segments or other advanced techniques then you'll need to have mod_rewrite enabled, and you'll need to enable the .htaccess file (included in /dummy/extras/), but again, this probably covers most local development environments.
 If you're not developing locally, …why aren't you developing locally?

 ### TODO
-+ Improve demos, finish docs.
 + Optimize performance and memory usage.
 + Integrate a Lorem Ipsum generator, together with some intuitive syntax for specifying parameters of the text you want generated (length in chars or words, casing, etc)
 + Ability to call and define image crops from within CSS (i.e. ability to post image requests in the URL to dummy.php)
 + Develop an easy way to link our broadcast dumb_luck outcomes, so that one outcome could bubble-over to another.
-+ Clean up the way errors and messages are formatted (i.e. abstract the HTML and style surrounding them)
++ Clean up the way errors and messages are formatted (i.e. abstract the HTML and inline styles that surround them)
-+ It's a bad idea to ship this with a bandwidth hogging library of images in assets/images.
-The image assets that ship with Dummy are also highly geared toward usage in editorial design.
-What if we maintained separate asset packages for different types of projects (e.g. a commerce package with commercial product shots, a portfolio or gallery package with images that showcase art, architecture, or design).
++ The image assets that ship with Dummy are highly geared for usage in editorial design.
+One could imagine separate asset packages for different types of projects (e.g. a commerce package with commercial product shots, a portfolio or gallery package with images that showcase art, architecture, or design).

 ### License
 Dummy is released under a Creative Commons Attribution-Share Alike 3.0 United States license (http://creativecommons.org/licenses/by-sa/3.0/us/).
 Be a doll and let me know how you're using Dummy, or if you've used it to help build, test or demo anything interesting.